survivorbat/rabbitmq-miffy-wrapper/README.md

 ```

 And voila, now it's listening for incoming ExampleCommands and sends back data to the reply queue.
+Please note that the Start() command is non-blocking, so in case you wish to
+keep it running you'll need something to occupy the main thread.

+Since v1.6.0 it's also possible to .Pause() and .Resume() this host instance.

 #### Sending commands